 Purpose of financial aid

 Metropolitan Montessori School recognizes the value and cost of an independent school education and strives to make our Montessori education available to the widest range of students.
 Financial aid is available to ensure that children have the opportunity to attend MMS regardless of the family’s financial resources.
+Stepping Stones, our program for students 2 years and 8 months to 3 years old, is the only program not eligible for financial aid.

 How to apply